jbqueru/djaybee40/README.md

 # The plan

-As I'm starting this project, my plan is to write some code for half a dozen hardware targets, initially aiming for some sort of scrolling text along with some sprites.
+As I'm starting this project, my plan is to write some code for half a dozen targets, initially aiming for some sort of scrolling text along with some sprites.

-## The hardware targets
+## The targets

 ### Atari ST